Podcast: Play in new window | Download

 We all were created for a reason.

-But still unique reasons for each one of us.
+Unique reasons for each one of us.

 When we’re each playing our part, we contribute toward a rich, abundant, interesting world.

-It seems intuitive: this is your life.
+This is your life.
 But we don’t always choose to engage our lives fully.

 What should you be doing right now to fulfill your reason for being alive?
+To live your life on purpose.

 “There are two important days in your life.
 The first was when you were born.
 The second was when you found out why.”